nismod/ukpopulation/README.md

 # Rationale

-The purpose of the code in this repo is provide a unified interface to both SNPP and NPP data, including variants:
+The purpose of this package is to provide a unified interface to both SNPP and NPP data, including variants:
-- encapsulate the downloading, processing and cacheing of the NPP and SNPP data from the various sources.
+- encapsulating the downloading, processing and cacheing of the NPP and SNPP data from the various sources.
+- differentiating by age (single year, up to 90) and gender.
-- unify the format of the NPP and SNPP data from the various sources.
+- providing a unified format for both the NPP and SNPP data.
-- provide a method of synthesising SNPP variant projections using SNPP principal and NPP principal/variant projections
+- providing a method of synthesising SNPP variant projections using SNPP principal and NPP principal/variant projections
-- provide a method of extrapolating SNPP data using NPP data
+- providing a method of extrapolating SNPP data using NPP data
-- enable easy filtering and aggregating of of the data, e.g. extracting projections of the working-age population.
+- enabling easy filtering and aggregating of of the data, e.g. extracting projections of the working-age population.

 # Methodology and Detail
 ## Data Sources